 Our engineers and patent counsel have advised me that it may be virtually impossible to develop a complicated software product today without infringing numerous broad existing patents. ...
 As a defensive strategy, Oracle has expended substantial money and effort to protect itself by selectively applying for patents which will present the best opportunities for cross-licensing between Oracle and other companies who may allege patent infringement.
-If such a claimant is also a software developer and marketer, we would hope to be able to use our pending patent applications to cross-license and leave our business unchanged.
+If such a claimant is also a software developer and marketer, we would hope to be able to use our pending patent applications to cross-license and leave our business unchanged.5

 Pundits and lawyers call this "navigating the patent thickets" and a whole literature, not to speak of a lucrative new profession, has sprung up around it in the last fifteen years.
 The underlying idea is simple, and frightening at the same time.
-Thanks to the US Patent Office policy of awarding a patent to anyone with a halfway competent lawyer - and, as noted a moment ago, IP lawyers have quadrupled - thousands of individuals and firms hold patents on the most disparate kinds of software writing techniques and lines of code.
+Thanks to the US Patent Office policy of awarding a patent to anyone with a halfway competent lawyer6 - and, as noted a moment ago, IP lawyers have quadrupled - thousands of individuals and firms hold patents on the most disparate kinds of software writing techniques and lines of code.
+The numbers are mind-blowing, particularly in the IT and software sectors: Nokia sits on 12,000 patents, while Microsoft is adding at least 1,000 a months to a mountain that is already 20,000+ patents strong.
 As a consequence, it has become almost impossible to develop new software without infringing some patent held by someone else.
-A software innovator must, therefore, be ready to face legal actions by firms or individuals holding patents on some software components.
+A software innovator must, therefore, be ready to face legal action by firms or individuals holding patents on some software components.
 A way of handling such threats is the credible counter-threat of bringing the suitor to court, in turn, for the infringement of some other patent the innovative firm holds.